Careers support for military veterans with a disability

 You can email us at firstname.lastname@example.org for help with the following support and resources:

 We offer individual careers guidance consultations and support which includes help with career planning and exploration, help with your job search and making yourself more employable, support with CVs, applications and interviews and advice on applying for further study.
-To book an appointment, go to Careers Consultation to to look at booking options available - you'll need to add a note to ask for specialist advice as a military veteran when you submit your request for a consultation.
+To book an appointment, go to Careers Consultation to look at the booking options available - you'll need to add a note to ask for specialist advice as a military veteran when you submit your request for a consultation.

 We produce careers resources that cover a range of different subjects specifically for military veterans.

 Our podcast series Spill the beans discusses the topics that are most important to veterans as they study and embark on a new career.
 The five-part series explores what you can do with your degree, how work experience can enhance your degree, why networking is crucial to career development, and how to maintain wellbeing and resilience during your job search.
 You can also hear from a veteran’s own experience for tips and advice on how to succeed after military service.
+To listen go to the podcast series Spill the beans

 You may also want to explore the following resources.